Herodas: Mime I

 In Mime I the old nurse, now the professional go-between or bawd, calls on Metriche, whose husband has been long away in Egypt, and endeavours to excite her interest in a most desirable young man, fallen deeply in love with her at first sight.
 After hearing all the arguments Metriche declines with dignity, but consoles the old woman with a glass of wine.

 Mime II

-This is a monologue by the "whoremonger" prosecuting a merchant-trader for breaking into his establishment at night and attempting to carry off one of the inmates, who is produced in court.
+This is a monologue by a "whoremonger" named Battarus, prosecuting a merchant-trader for breaking into his establishment at night and attempting to carry off one of the inmates, who is produced in court.
 The whoremonger, remarking that he has no evidence to call, proceeds to a peroration in the regular oratorical style, appealing to the Coan judges not to be unworthy of their traditional glories.
-The whole oration is a parody of Athenian legal speeches.
+The whole oration is a parody of Athenian legal speeches, with the name "Battarus" perhaps being a reference to the derisive epithet "Batalus" sometimes applied to the orator Demosthenes.

 Mime III

 Metrotimé, a desperate mother, brings to the schoolmaster Lampriscos her truant son, Cottalos, with whom neither she nor his incapable old father can do anything.
 She narrates his misdeeds and implores the schoolmaster to flog him.
 The boy accordingly is hoisted on another's back and flogged; but his spirit does not appear to be subdued, and the mother resorts to the old man after all.